-Eliza has worked as a multi-disciplinary artistic and music educator for young children with various organizations such as Heart to Art (London, Ontario), Arts Alive Canada (Stratford, Ontario) and Little Music Makers (Berlin/Potsdam, Germany), and has taught voice and piano with Firefly Music Co, Music Academy Berlin, and privately for 12 years.
-She has trained intensively in ballet, tap, jazz, and contemporary dance.
-From 2023-2025, she worked as an early years educator in a Bilingual Kita (Phorms Berlin Süd).
+Eliza has worked as an artistic and music educator for young children with organizations in Canada and Germany including Heart to Art, Arts Alive, and Little Music Makers, and as an early years educator at Phorms Berlin Süd.
+She has taught voice and piano with Firefly Music Co, Music Academy Berlin, and privately for over a decade.
+She has a background in ballet, tap, jazz, and contemporary dance.

 Eliza is based in Berlin.
-She studies currently with Michelle Wegwart (Opéra national de Paris, Salzburger Festspiele etc).
-Coaches include Adrian Kelly (Opernhaus Zürich), Rupert Dussmann (Deutsche Oper Berlin), and Muriel Corradini (Opéra National de Paris).
+She currently studies with Michelle Wegwart (Opéra national de Paris, Salzburger Festspiele, Opernhaus Zürich etc).
+Coaches include Adrian Kelly (Opernhaus Zürich IOS), Rupert Dussmann (Deutsche Oper Berlin, Staatsoper Berlin, etc), and Muriel Corradini (Opéra National de Paris).

 Donna Anna - Don Giovanni, Mozart